wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 •	Assign role on group level (not user level )
 •	Avoid assigning permission to someone Microsoft account.
 Always create an Azure AZ user account and assign permission to that account so if he leaves you can control his account.
 •	Use RBAC with service to support CICD

+## Azure Blueprints
+Accelerate migration by easily deploying a fully governed landing zone, without the need for external cloud architects or engagements.
+Reuse cloud-based blueprints for future environments or use built-in blueprints to set up ISO-compliant foundational architectures.
+In modern azure architecture there is concept of blue print.
+Blue Prints deploy and updates the cloud environment is a repeatable manner using composable artifacts.
+Blueprint consists of following artifacts [ RBAC + Policies + IAC]